Best For Women

 The midsole is made from a dual-density foam so there’s plenty of cushion and support to keep you pain-free.
 The rubber outsole is made from flex grooves to allow for traction on any terrain.
 By allowing for a natural foot movement while permitting breathability thanks to the mesh sides, your feet can stay cool through the entire run.

 These are great for running or walking, but you should keep in mind that they may not be perfect for performing any sport.
-As the specialists from Spectrum Foot Clinics state:
+As the

 Using the right footwear is also essential to preventing injury, as different activities require different protections.
 Joggers will need shock absorption for example, while those doing yoga will want flexibility, and people playing ball sports will require a tough exterior".